MizaGBF/Rosetta-Public/readme.md

 The `views` folder contains the bot interactions to make interfaces and such for some commands.

 The `tools` folder contains a few standalone pieces of code which might help you:
-* `generate_help.py` generates the [help page](https://mizagbf.github.io/discordbot.html) html.
-> [!WARNING]
-> If you wrote your own Cogs, I recommend following how I format my syntax or this tool might not be able to detect your commands properly.

-> [!WARNING]
-> The tool attempts to write the HTML file to my github page [repo](https://github.com/MizaGBF/MizaGBF.github.io) before doing so in the current directory.
-> If you want to change this behavior, look around line [529](https://github.com/MizaGBF/Rosetta-Public/blob/main/tools/generate_help.py#L529).

 * `save_gzip.py` and `save_lzma.py` can be used to decompress/compress a save file.
 You can drag and drop a file on them but I suggest using them in a terminal/command prompt.
 Current save data are saved to the drive in the LZMA format. `save_gzip.py` is technically not used anymore.

 > [!CAUTION]
 > It's a good practice to **always** make a copy of your save data before attempting any manipulation on it.

 * `avatar_to_gif.py` was used to generate the GIF versions of the bot avatars, in the assets folder.
 It's a bit rudimentary but not hard to use, if you wish.
+Add a [Gifsicle](https://github.com/kohler/gifsicle) executable in the same folder for a better result.

 ## Usage
 ### Method 1: